Cubbington: Transport

 Cubbington is served by several bus routes with destinations to Birdingbury, Hatton Park, Kenilworth, Leamington Spa, Lillington, Stratford upon Avon and Warwick via several parts of the village.
 The nearest railway station is in Leamington Spa about 2.5 mi south-west of the village.
 In 2010 the Department for Transport announced that the proposed High Speed 2 railway would pass the northern edge of the village in a 20 m wide, 2 km long railway cutting.
 In January 2011 The Tree Register of the British Isles identified a wild pear tree (the Cubbington Pear Tree) in the parish near Cubbington Woods as the largest on record in Britain.
 The tree was estimated to be 200-250 years old, which may have made it the oldest in Britain.
 It was in the path of the proposed HS2 route and was felled on 20 October 2020.

 Economy

-Local employers include Thwaites since 1937, a manufacturer of dumpers that are sold throughout the United Kingdom and across Europe, and the Warwickshire Beer Company which was founded in 1998 in the former village bakery.
+Local employers include Thwaites since 1937, a manufacturer of dumper trucks that are sold throughout the United Kingdom and across Europe, and the Warwickshire Beer Company which was founded in 1998 in the former village bakery.